Pascal-J/BN-openssl-bindings-for-J/README.md

 BN creators with a M suffix offer memory managed counterparts compared to ones that require manual freeing.

 Testing on other platforms:
 This was written on windows 64 bit J8.02 or higher.
 If it doesn't work on your platform, it can probably be fixed in the line near the top of bn.ijs.
-That line does work for mac systems I've tried in the past.
+The line does work for recent mac systems.
+And andoid 4.4 (referencing /system/lib/libcrypto.so).
+Openssl version of at least 1.0 should work.
 OPENSSL =: ...

 I'd appreciate any corrections to that line needed for your platform.